-• In addition to the modules of SHERPA, two scripts for alleviated installation of the package and easier handling are distributed: makeinstall and makedist.
+• In addition to the modules of SHERPA, some scripts for alleviated installation of the package and easier handling are distributed.
+They are located in the subdirectory TOOLS.
+In almost all cases, only the makeinstall and the makedist script will be necessary.

-The actual executable of the SHERPA generator is located in the subdirectory SHERPA-1.0.5/Run and is called Sherpa.
+The actual executable of the SHERPA generator is located in the subdirectory SHERPA-1.0.7/Run and is called Sherpa.
 Using the default setting, input files have to be provided in the current working directory, all the output files are then located in this directory as well.